 Yes, the RAV4 Hybrid does help you save some money because of the efficiency, but you will pay more upfront to drive this model.
 Consider the cost when determining if the RAV4 Hybrid is worth it to you.

-Keep in mind that getting your hands on the RAV4 Hybrid can be challenging.
-Because of high demand, you may need to wait a few months.
+Keep in mind that getting your hands on one of these can be challenging.
+Because of high demand, you may need to wait a few months for a RAV4 Hybrid

 How does this compare with the standard RAV4’s mpg?
 Both the front- and all-wheel drive configurations earn up to 30 mpg combined.

-With an additional 10 combined mpg, it wouldn’t take long for the RAV4 Hybrid to pay for itself.
+With an additional 10 combined mpg, it wouldn’t take long for the RAV4 Hybrid to pay for itself, especially if you drive a lot.

 (Source)